Rafael Hernández Airport: Passenger service

 In 1988, Carnival Airlines and ATA began passenger jet service.
 In the 1990s, American Airlines, joined those two airlines, followed by Pan Am II and TWA.
-Carnival Airlines provided Airbus A300 service to John F. Kennedy International Airport in New York, Newark Liberty International Airport in Newark, New Jersey and Fort Lauderdale International Airport in Fort Lauderdale, Florida.
-In the early 1990s, Carnival Airlines also operated the first intra-Puerto Rican jet service from the airport to Ponce with Boeing 727s and Airbus A300s.
+Carnival Airlines operated Airbus A300 wide body jet service to John F. Kennedy International Airport in New York, Newark Liberty International Airport in Newark, New Jersey and Fort Lauderdale International Airport in Fort Lauderdale, Florida.
+In the early 1990s, Carnival Airlines also operated the first intra-Puerto Rican jet service from the airport to Ponce with Boeing 727s as well as with wide body Airbus A300s.
 Another carrier, Prinair, also had previously conducted operations at Rafael Hernández Airport.
 North Cay Airways also provided passenger air service from San Juan at some time during the airport's history.
+In 1995, American Airlines was operating daily nonstop Boeing 757-200 jet service to New York JFK airport with Carnival Airlines also flying nonstop to JFK at this same with Boeing 727-200 jet service three days a week.

-In 2000, North American Airlines reopened passenger service with a non-stop flight to New York JFK three times a week.
+In 2000, North American Airlines had reopened passenger service with a non-stop flight to New York JFK three times a week.
 Later, Continental Airlines joined North American with a daily flight to their hub in Newark.
 Continental has since merged with United Airlines, and the latter airline has continued to provide service.
-Boston-Maine Airways began service to Orlando Sanford International Airport in Florida and to Santo Domingo.
+Boston-Maine Airways operating as Pan Am began jet service to Orlando Sanford International Airport in Florida and to Santo Domingo.

-In 2005 JetBlue began a daily flight to their hub at New York JFK.
+In 2005, JetBlue began a daily flight to their hub at New York JFK.
 Soon after the arrival of JetBlue, North American ceased operations.
 As a result, JetBlue announced that it would add a second daily flight to New York JFK.